home-assistant/home-assistant.io/source/dashboards/cards.markdown

    - **By card** type:
         ![Add card by Card type dialog](/images/blog/2024-03-dashboard-chapter-1/sections-add-card-by-card.png)

-        - If you have an idea of what card tpye you want to use for an entity, browse the list of available cards.
+        - If you have an idea of what card type you want to use for an entity, browse the list of available cards.
         - If you are using the **Sections** view, try the **Tile** card in the **Suggested cards** section.

    - **By entity**: